rainerpm/CSAssignmentChecker/README.md

 * **f** print a list of the files in the student's assignment directory.
 * **l** print the last 20 lines of the global log file (logGlobal.txt).
 Choosing l again shows the previous 20 lines.
 * **ls** print the last 20 lines of the student's log file (log.txt).
 Choosing ls again shows the previous 20 lines.
-* **r** prompt user to either rename or remove the submission from the class period directory.
-If renamed, program will rename submission and then process the renamed submission.
-If removed, the submission is removed and then move on to the next student submission.
+* **r** remove the submission from the class period directory and then move on to the next student's submission.
 * **x** exit the program.
 * **h** open web browser showing this page